rajendran-k/CodingChallenge/README.md

     ├── networking

-All the stacks are placed in the modules folder and the variable are stored under terraform.tfvars
+All the stacks are placed in the modules folder and the variables are stored under terraform.tfvars

 To run the code you need to append the variables in the terraform.tfvars